piroadams/alx-system_engineering-devops/README.md

-read me for shell permission`
+read me for shell periiifiiiimission`